Mrnidhi/Stock_Price_Prediction/README.md

 ### ETL Notes

 * **Extract**: Pulls OHLCV for tickers like `GOOGL` and `MSFT`.
-* **Transform**: Cleans columns, standardizes datatypes/timezones, and tags with ticker.
+* **Transform**: Cleans columns, standardizes datatypes/timezones, and tags with tickers.
 * **Load**: Uses the Snowflake Python connector or `COPY INTO` for efficient loading.
 * **DQ Checks**: Simple assertions to catch missing days or out-of-range values.